ARM-software/abi-aa/aapcs64/aapcs64.rst

    state.

 ``__arm_sme_save``
-   Provides a safe way to save all state enabled by PSTATE.ZA.
+   Provides a safe way to save state enabled by PSTATE.ZA to a buffer.

 ``__arm_sme_restore``
-   Provides a safe way to restore all state enabled by PSTATE.ZA from a buffer.
+   Provides a safe way to restore state enabled by PSTATE.ZA from a buffer.

 ``__arm_sme_state``